In this article:

 Numerous toxins can block tissue thyroid receptors and reduce the T4 to T3 conversion.
 Often human-made, these chemicals are in everyday products that we use and ingest, including plastic bottles, detergents, food, toys, cosmetics, and pesticides.

-If your lab results come back normal, but you still experience symptoms that resemble hypothyroidism, take steps to find a trustworthy primary care physician.
-You deserve to work with a provider who takes a comprehensive approach to understand the root cause of your symptoms and optimize your treatment!
+If your lab results come back normal, but you still experience symptoms that resemble hypothyroidism, we recommend finding a trustworthy primary care physician who takes a comprehensive approach to understand the root cause of your symptoms and optimize your treatment!